12 page speed optimization tips (to CRUSH your load time)

 Beyond following the steps in this guide, you should look at everything your page is loading (requests).

-GTMetrix lets you analyze all requests a web page is making.
+If you find any large pages, GTMetrix can then let you analyze all requests a web page is making.

 Look at each single request.
 Try to discover its source.